-must arrange for fire safety to be promoted in their area.
+Fire Prevention must arrange for fire safety to be promoted in their area.
 This would include informing people about fire prevention and advising them how best to react if a fire does break out.
-Fire Prevention have a duty to enforce fire safety in non-domestic premises, for example, hotels, schools, shops and offices.
-This duty includes exercising powers to issue alteration, enforcement and even prohibition notices if they find that fire safety arrangements in premises are Fire Safety Enforcem unsatisfactory. must make arrangements for receiving 999 calls and for sending trained and equipped personnel to extinguish fires and protect life and property at those fires.
-They must also make arrangements for rescuing people from road traffic collisions and for protecting Emergency Response them from serious harm. must make arrangements for the mass decontamination of people after chemical, biological or radio-active incidents, and for rescuing people from trains, aircrafts and collapsed buildings.
+Fire Safety Enforcement have a duty to enforce fire safety in non-domestic premises, for example, hotels, schools, shops and offices.
+This duty includes exercising powers to issue alteration, enforcement and even prohibition notices if they find that fire safety arrangements in premises are unsatisfactory.
+Emergency Response must make arrangements for receiving 999 calls and for sending trained and equipped personnel to extinguish fires and protect life and property at those fires.
+They must also make arrangements for rescuing people from road traffic collisions and for protecting them from serious harm.
+Planning for and Responding to Other Emergencies must make arrangements for the mass decontamination of people after chemical, biological or radio-active incidents, and for rescuing people from trains, aircrafts and collapsed buildings.
 They must also be prepared to assist with large-scale emergencies (including terrorist attacks) elsewhere in the UK.
-As 'Category 1' responders under the Planning for and Civil Contingencies Act, fire and rescue authorities also have duties relating to large-scale events that threaten serious damage to the welfare of people, wildlife, the environment and primary supply chains. must make arrangements to respond to incidents of flooding or water rescue which pose a direct threat of death or injury.
-Flooding and Inlan Water Emergencie • must work towards eliminating discrimination, advancing equality of opportunity and fostering good relations between people with different protected characteristics.
-Equalities • treat the Welsh and English languages equally, promoting the use of Welsh and complying with defined Welsh language standards.
-Welsh language • must set objectives continuously to improve what they do, and publish information about their improvement and performance.
-Continuous must work towards improving people's social, economic, environmental and cultural wellbeing as well as working in a manner which seeks to ensure that the needs of the present are met without compromising the needs of future generations.
-Future Planning
+As 'Category I' responders under the Civil Contingencies Act, fire and rescue authorities also have duties relating to large-scale events that threaten serious damage to the welfare of people, wildlife, the environment and primary supply chains.
+Flooding and Inland Water Emergencies must make arrangements to respond to incidents of flooding or water rescue which pose a direct threat of death or injury.
+Equalities must work towards eliminating discrimination, advancing equality of opportunity and fostering good relations between people with different protected characteristics.
+Welsh language treat the Welsh and English languages equally, promoting the use of Welsh and complying with defined Welsh language standards.
+Continuous Improvement must set objectives continuously to improve what they do, and publish information about their improvement and performance.
+Future Planning must work towards improving people's social, economic, environmental and cultural well- being as well as working in a manner which seeks to ensure that the needs of the present are met without compromising the needs of future generations.

-Please see page 82 for sources of legislation.
+Please see page 75 for sources of legislation.